Fynovo/.github/profile/README.md

-# Welcome to **Klyo.to** 🚀
+# Welcome to **HMS Bounty** 🚀

 **Intelligence, Engineered.**

 ## 👋 About Us

-At **Klyo**, we specialize in building cutting-edge AI and SaaS solutions.
+At **HMS Bounty**, we specialize in building cutting-edge AI and SaaS solutions.
 Our focus lies in engineering intelligence through the power of artificial intelligence, machine learning, deep learning, and neural networks.
 We're on a mission to create scalable, impactful products that solve real-world problems through technology.

 ## 🌟 Our Vision